This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

-By the time I was close to ending my contract, I was on track professionally but I felt lacking in my personal life.
+Near end of my four-year contract, I was on track professionally but I felt lacking personally.
 I had little to show financially and even less quality memories.
 It was easy to get caught up with the partying atmosphere and it took me too long to realize that is not what I wanted.

-This unfortunate lesson included emotional pain
+This lesson included emotional pain

 and I was whinny but I did learn not to wait for perfect circumstances because it doesn’t exist.
 Whenever I feel nervous about a new excursion, gather up the sailor and remember what happens to those who wait.